IngredientsApril 16, 2026

 Does Red Dye 40 cause ADHD?

-No, it doesn't cause ADHD, but studies show it can worsen hyperactivity and inattention in some children, per California’s 2021 report and clinical trials.1 4 6
+No, it doesn't cause ADHD, which is neurodevelopmental.
+But it can exacerbate hyperactivity in some sensitive children, per California reports and reviews.1 3 4

 Which foods have the most Red Dye 40?